Keep your family safe from airborne biological threats

-The filter is in a room adjacent to the isolation room separated by an interior wall.
-The isolation room must have negative air pressure in relation to the rest of your home.
+The filter is in a room adjacent to the protected space; separated by an interior wall.

-Air from the isolation room is drawn through the intake hose into the bottom end bell and up through the two pre-filters and the nuclear grade HEPA filter.
+Air from the protected space is drawn through the intake hose into the bottom end bell and up through the two pre-filters and the nuclear grade HEPA filter.
 The filtered air is then exhausted to the outside through the discharge hose.
-This ensures that if there are any leaks in the isolation room, the air will flow inward and bioaerosols cannot escape to the rest of your home to infect your family.

 No matter which mode you are in, these five rules apply:

-- The protected space is ALWAYS the room with the non-infected people.
+- The safe zone is ALWAYS the room with the non-infected people.

-- The filtration system ALWAYS goes in the protected space.
-This allows the non-infected people to ensure it keeps operating.
+- The filtration system ALWAYS goes in the safe zone.
+This allows the non-infected people to ensure it’s continued operation.

-- There is ALWAYS a pressure differential between the protected space and the rest of your home.
-Compared to the normal air pressure in your home, safe rooms have more pressure and isolation rooms have less pressure.
-This keeps bioaerosols OUT of the safe room or INSIDE of the isolation room.
+- There is ALWAYS a pressure differential between the safe room/protected space and the rest of the home and the outside.
+Compared to the normal air pressure in your home, safe rooms have more pressure and protected spaces have less pressure.
+This keeps bio-aerosols OUT of the safe room or INSIDE of the protected space.

 - The dirty air is ALWAYS drawn in through the bottom hose of the filter.

 - The clean air is ALWAYS blown out of the top of the filter.